 3. Comfort throughout the Seasons

-4. Choosing thoughtful & lasting pieces for the Nursery
+4. Choosing thoughtful and lasting pieces for the Nursery

 Not right away—room-sharing is lovely at first.
 A dedicated spot helps with routines as the baby grows.

-Q. When's the best time to start baby nursery setup?
+When's the best time to start the baby nursery setup?

 The second trimester (weeks 18–25) is ideal—you have energy and time to enjoy the process without rush.
 But it’s flexible; even starting with just the crib works perfectly!